 Roofers use 19- to 27-gauge copper sheet, but surprisingly the prices from most roofing supply places are higher than our prices.
-But often you can find left-over roofing scrap at a local recycler, like Earthworks Recycling!
-The size of reclaimed copper scrap can be random, so bring a measuring gauge and gauge conversion chart with you to make sure you get the size you want, such as 20-, 22- or 24-gauge.
+Fortunately, you can often find left-over roofing scrap at a local recycler, like Earthworks Recycling.
+The size of reclaimed copper scrap can be random, so bring a measuring gauge and gauge conversion chart to make sure you get the size of scrap or remnants you want, such as 20-, 22- or 24-gauge.

 Tags: acid etching for jewelry, chemical etching, copper etchant, copper etching, create designs on metal, DIY jewelry etching, etch nickel silver, etching kit, how to etch brass, how to etch copper, how to use ferric chloride, making etched jewelry, metal etching tutorial, permanent marker etch resist, rubber stamps etching